roxmer/bibbox-documentation/docs/installation.md

 ### BIBBOX configuration

 The following parameters are available to configure your BIBBOX.
-You can change them in `environments\production\manisfests\config.pp`:
+You can change them in `environments/production/manifests/config.pp`:

 | Parameter     | Description                                                                                      | Default           |
 |---------------|--------------------------------------------------------------------------------------------------|-------------------|